How Mourinho-like is Lampard and does he still like the Tottenham manager? | Goal.com

 Mourinho, though, continues to have a strong bond with those he managed at Chelsea.
 Lampard has certainly never forgotten the fact that even after Mourinho had left for Inter, the coach called him regularly after the death of his mother Patricia in 2008.

-Mourinho also called to congratulate Lampard on securing promotion to the Premier League with Derby County last season – just months after Derby had knocked his Manchester United side out of the Carabao Cup in their first meeting as managers.
+Mourinho also called to congratulate Lampard on the birth of his daughter just months after Derby had knocked his Manchester United side out of the Carabao Cup in their first meeting as managers.

 The pair have had their ups and downs, though.
 Indeed, it was Mourinho who, in 2014, told Lampard his playing days at Stamford Bridge were over, with Chelsea refusing to extend his contract for another year.